-This is a card that we always enjoy designing because there are so many possibilities for conveying the broad idea of juggling a lot of things at once!
+The Two of Pentacles is is a tarot card that we always enjoy designing because there are so many possibilities for conveying the broad idea of juggling a lot of things at once!

 We knew almost immediately that we wanted to show a cat in a harlequin costume (a jester would have been another possibility but we felt that was best kept for The Fool).
-These harlequin costumes are a bit of a nightmare to make as it involves Corinne in stitching together tiny pieces of vintage silk – in this case we used mostly silk from vintage kimonos for the richness of colour.
+These harlequin costumes are a bit of a nightmare to make as it involves Corinne, our lovely French seamstress and couturier, in stitching together tiny pieces of vintage silk (you can “meet” Corinne in our video here).
+In this case we used mostly silk from vintage kimonos for their richness of colour and texture.

 The picture we chose to base part of the background on (it’s a 17th century landscape by Philips Koninck – though considerably changed by us) is a nod to the ship that is seen behind the Two of Pentacles figure in the original Rider Waite Smith tarot deck.